Teaching Strategies

 Discipline deals with behavior management.
 When students are more aware of how their behavior impacts on their learning then disciplining the students means rewarding positive behavior.

-The Aspects of Classroom Management
+The Five Strategies to Classroom Management

 As the name indicates, classroom management means taking control of the classroom to avoid chaos.